yorgath/orthogram/docs/ddf.rst

 .. code-block:: yaml

    rows:
-     - ["b", "a"     ]
-     - ["" , "" , "b"]
+     - [b , a    ]
+     - ["", "", b]

    blocks:

-     a:
+     - name: b
+       label: A block of 6 cells

+     - name: a
        label: A single-cell block
        drawing_priority: 1
-     b:
-       label: A block of 6 cells

-Blocks can overlap with each other.
-In the example above, block "b" contains block "a" in its entirety.
-The ``drawing_priority`` attribute ensures that the program draws "a" *over* "b"; otherwise it will be completely hidden by it.
-The program draws blocks with higher priority over blocks with lower priority.
-The default priority is zero.
+Note that, in the example above, the definition of block "b" comes *before* the definition of block "a".
+This is important, because the program draws the blocks in the order they appear in the definition file.
+We do not want block "b" to hide block "a" under it!
+What is more, the program will apply *padding* around block "a" (the amount of padding depends on the values of the ``padding_*`` attributes of block "b").
+The final image will be of block "a" lying *inside* block "b", which is what one actually wants in situations like this.

 If you want to expand a block beyond the cells tagged with its own name, you can add more tags to it using the ``cover``